2025 Tariffs

 ALL

-FTZ-specific transactions completed before March 12.
+FTZ-specific transactions completed prior to March 12.

 There is no exclusion application process available at this time.